Sagor0078/Readify-Backend/README.md

     - 🔍 [Pydantic](https://docs.pydantic.dev), used by FastAPI, for the data validation and settings management.
     - 💾 [PostgreSQL](https://www.postgresql.org) as the SQL
     database.
-    - [Redis](https://redis.io/) as in memory caching
+    - ⛁ [Redis](https://redis.io/) as in memory caching
-    - [SQLELECTRON](https://sqlectron.github.io) A simple and  lightweight SQL client desktop/terminal with cross database and platform support
+    - ⛃ [SQLELECTRON](https://sqlectron.github.io) A simple and  lightweight SQL client desktop/terminal with cross database and platform support
-    - [Postman](https://www.postman.com/) Postman is an API platform for building and using APIs.
+    - 👮‍♂️ [Postman](https://www.postman.com/) Postman is an API platform for building and using APIs.
 It offers a set of tools, a repository, workspaces, and governance to simplify and streamline the
     API lifecycle.
-    - [alembic] (https://alembic.sqlalchemy.org) Alembic is a lightweight database migration tool for Python, primarily designed for use with SQLAlchemy
+    - 🔁 [Alembic] (https://alembic.sqlalchemy.org) Alembic is a lightweight database migration tool for Python, primarily designed for use with SQLAlchemy

 - 🐋 [Docker Compose](https://www.docker.com) for development and production.